A Thousand Splendid Suns: Plot

-The Taliban rise to power in Kabul and impose harsh rules on the local population, severely curtailing women's rights.
-Laila is forced to give birth to a son, Zalmai, via a Caesarian section without anaesthesia due to the women's hospital being stripped of its supplies.
-Laila and Mariam struggle with raising Zalmai, whom Rasheed dotes on and favours over Aziza, causing difficulties in managing Zalmai's behaviour.
-During a drought, Rasheed's workshop burns down, and he is forced to take other jobs.
-Due to a lack of food, Rasheed sends Aziza to an orphanage.
-Laila endures a number of beatings from Taliban when caught travelling alone to attempt to visit Aziza when Rasheed refuses to accompany her as her guardian.
+Meanwhile, the Taliban rise to power in Kabul and impose harsh rules on the local population, severely curtailing women's rights.
+Laila is forced to give birth to a son, Zalmai, via caesarian section without anaesthesia in a deprived women’s hospital.
+Laila and Mariam struggle with raising Zalmai, whom Rasheed dotes on and favors over Aziza.
+During a drought, Rasheed's workshop burns down, and he is forced to take other jobs, worsening his mood and abuse.
+Due to a lack of food, Rasheed forces Laila to send Aziza to an orphanage and refuses to accompany her to visit Aziza.
+Laila endures beatings from the Taliban for travelling alone to visit Aziza.

-Tariq appears at the family home and reunites with Laila, who learns Rasheed hired a man to falsely claim that Tariq had been killed so that she would agree to marry him.
-When Rasheed returns home from work, Zalmai informs Rasheed that Laila had a male visitor.
-Suspicious of Laila and Tariq's relationship and suspecting he is Aziza's real father, Rasheed beats Laila and attempts to strangle her; Mariam strikes Rasheed with a shovel, killing him.
-She tells Laila and Tariq to leave with Aziza and Zalmai, and confesses to the Taliban to killing Rasheed, for which she is publicly executed.
+One day, Tariq suddenly shows up on Laila's doorstep, much to her shock.
+Laila realizes that Rasheed had paid the man to lie to her about Tariq's death, so that she would stay in Kabul and marry him.
+Laila and Mariam plan to escape again, this time with Tariq's help.
+However, when Rasheed returns home from work, Zalmai informs his father Rasheed that Laila had a male visitor.
+Enraged, Rasheed reveals that he has suspected Aziza’s true paternity all along and begins viciously beating the women and attempts to strangle Laila.
+To save Laila, Mariam kills Rasheed with a shovel.
+Knowing the Taliban would be after them, Mariam decides to turn herself in to draw attention away from Laila and Tariq's escape with the children.
+Confessing the murder to the Taliban, Mariam is sentenced to public execution.
+She complies peacefully, having found unexpected happiness and love in her years with Laila and the children.

-Laila and Tariq leave Afghanistan and move to Murree, Pakistan, where they get married.
-After the fall of the Taliban, they decide to return to Kabul to be present for the rebuilding of Afghan society.
-They stop en route to Herat, where Laila visits the village where Mariam was raised.
-She meets with the son of a kindly mullah who taught Mariam, who gives her a box Jalil had entrusted to the family to care for and give to Mariam should she return to Herat.
-The box contains a videotape of Pinocchio, a small sack of money, and a letter, in which Jalil expresses regrets at sending Mariam away, wishing he had fought for her and raised her as his legitimate child.
-The family return to Kabul and use the money to repair the orphanage Aziza had stayed in, and Laila works there as a teacher.
-She becomes pregnant with her third child, whom she will name Mariam if it is a girl.
+Laila and Tariq successfully escape Afghanistan with the children and move east to Murree in the Pakistani Punjab, and they marry.
+After the fall of the Taliban, they return to Kabul to join the rebuilding of Afghan society.
+They stop en route to Herat, and Laila visits the village where Mariam was raised.
+She meets with the son of a kindly mullah who had taught Mariam, and he gives her a box Jalil had left for Mariam should she return to Herat.
+The box contains a videotape of Pinocchio, a sack of money, and a letter in which Jalil expresses his regret and love for Mariam, wishing he had fought for her and raised her as his child.
+The family return to Kabul and use the money to repair the orphanage Aziza had stayed in, and Laila soon works there as a teacher.
+She becomes pregnant with her third child, whom she intends to name Mariam if it is a girl.